vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 of earth' 15020.
 Smārtas, observe fast on Ekadafi

-and also on Sivaratri 118, Smith and Carspinki on Hindu
+and also on Śivaratri 118, Smith and Carspinki on Hindu

 Arabic bumerals' 6990.
 Smith D. E, a. of History of